oracle/dotnet-db-samples/samples/dotnet-core/ef-core/README.md

 * Oracle.EntityFrameworkCore
 * Microsoft.EntityFrameworkCore.Tools

-Copy and paste the Oracle Entity Framework C# source code sample.
+Copy and paste the Oracle Entity Framework Core C# source code sample.
 Modify the Data Source entry so that the application can connect to the database with the new user.

 Save the project, including the C# source file (.cs) and project file (.csproj).